-The second option is immunotherapy.
+Another option is immunotherapy.
 Immunotherapy uses medications that are designed to "awaken" your body's own immune system to help fight any remaining cancer cells.
 You are eligible for immunotherapy regardless of your tumor's BRAF status.

-Finally, the third option is active surveillance, which means not taking any medication but watching your condition carefully with your oncology team in order to catch your melanoma early if it comes back.
+Active surveillance is another option.
+It means means not taking any medication but watching your condition carefully with your oncology team in order to catch your melanoma early if it comes back.

-Each of these options is discussed below, with a review of the potential plusses and minuses.
+Each of these options is discussed below, with a review of the potential pros and cons.